It’s Friday. Clean up day. Both for the house and this week’s list of outstanding work.

 Something else about this Electone upload.
 Not to make excuses for needing double the time to do a Grade 5 pop song, but I had a lot, A LOT of issues with the recording.

-In the form of my new LG G6 phone.
+No thanks to my new LG G6 phone.

 It’s terrible.
 I spent hours fiddling with all available settings, to no avail.
 I also have no idea why so many blogs and reviews are extolling G6 video quality.
 Is it because I’m doing something wrong?
 Or, good lord, did I purchase a lemon unit?